Stuart0411/Open-Dynamic-Export-Home-Assistant-Addon/README.md

    - Edit the `config_file` with your settings
    - Update MQTT credentials to match your Mosquitto setup
    - Save the configuration

-4. **Start the add-on:**
-   - Go to the Info tab
-   - Click "Start"
-   - Enable "Start on boot" if desired
-   - Click "Open Web UI" to access the dashboard

 ## Prerequisites